Improved Onboarding Builds Investor Confidence in Infrastructure Funds

 Onboarding investors in infrastructure funds involves navigating complex agreements, especially for Public-Private Partnerships (PPPs), meeting strict regulatory requirements for projects like renewable energy, and ensuring investors understand the long-term nature and risks associated with infrastructure investments.

-Why should firms adopt digital technology for AML/KYC processes?
+Why should funds adopt digital technology for AML/KYC processes?

 Digital technology enhances efficiency, reduces manual errors, and ensures compliance with regulatory standards.
 With over 220 funds and 6,000 investors already using Vestlane, adopting this technology is becoming the industry standard.